GensaGames/Dashcam-Speed-Detection/README.md

 1.1.2.
 Frame changes updates in different way, based on Angle of a Camera.
 <br/> <br/>

 At this point, we have few variants, for next preprocessing steps.
-We will use this options in the next phases. - Using Far Sub Area. - Using Mid Sub Area. - Using Close Sub Area. - Using complete Working Area.
+We will use this options in the next phases. - Using Far Sub Area. - Using Mid Sub Area. - Using Close Sub Area, and so on.

 *Note.
 It's very important to reduce number of Inputs, especialy in such cases, where we working with Video, and features elapsed over time.
 One wrong step will cause your model to have the Curse of Dimensionality.
 That is why we suppose to avoid last variant with using complete Working Area.*